 Commissioned by Turner Contemporary, Dreamland Margate, Kent County Council and Margate Festival for Margate Arts Festival NOW 2018.

-Phase two of this project is now in R&D generously supported by an Arts Council National Lottery Project Grant www.artscouncil.org.uk
+R&D generously supported by an Arts Council National Lottery Project Grant www.artscouncil.org.uk

 *to hear the audio work press play below